-tions encompass project consultation, office leasing, building management, site improvement and development, sales, and appraisal.
-In late 1970, an agreement for merger was reached with Coronet Industries, Inc., of Dalton, GA.
-Coronet's activities range from the manufacture of floor and wall coverings and commercial, residential and institutional furniture to the fabrication of foams, plastics, and other materials.
+Company-a leader in the frozen prepared foods industry became an RCA subsidiary in March, 1970.
+The same year, RCA acquired Cushman & Wakefield, Inc., one of the nation's leading commercial real estate firms.
+Cushman & Wakefield's operations encompass project consultation, office leasing, building management, site improvement and development, sales, and appraisal.
+In late 1970, an agreement for merger was reached with Coronet Industries, Inc., of Dalton, Ga.
+Coronot's activities range from the manufacture of floor and wall coverings and commercial, residential, and institutional furniture to the fabrication of foams, plastics, and other materials.